RushikeshChary/CS670/README.md

 # CS670: Cryptographic Techniques for Privacy Preservation

+## Quizzes
+- First Quiz will take place on 28th August, 2025, Thursday, 9 AM.
+The venue will be RM101.
 ## Schedule

 | Date       | Topic                  | Lecture Notes             | Optional Reading/Viewing         |